emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: on94.html

+    We have implemented a concurrent copying garbage collector that uses replicating garbage collection.
+In our design, the client can continuously access the heap during garbage collection.
+No low-level synchronization between the client and the garbage collector is required on individual object operations.
+The garbage collector replicates live heap objects and periodically synchronizes with the client to obtain the client's current root set and mutation log.
+An experimental implementation using the Standard ML of New Jersey system on a shared-memory multiprocessor demonstrates excellent pause time performance and moderate execution time speedups.

 * .. _JRR99:

   Simon Peyton Jones, Norman Ramsey, Fermin Reig.
 1999. "`C--: a portable assembly language that supports garbage collection <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.11.1815&rep=rep1&type=pdf>`_".
 Springer-Verlag.
 International Conference on Principles and Practice of Declarative Programming 1999, LNCS 1702, pp. 1--28.

   .. abstract: jrr99.html

+    For a compiler writer, generating good machine code for a variety of platforms is hard work.
+One might try to reuse a retargetable code generator, but code generators are complex and difficult to use, and they limit one's choice of implementation language.
+One might try to use C as a portable assembly language, but C limits the compiler writer's flexibility and the performance of the resulting code.
+The wide use of C, despite these drawbacks, argues for a portable assembly language.
+C-- is a new language designed expressly for this purpose.
+The use of a portable assembly language introduces new problems in the support of such high-level run-time services as garbage collection, exception handling, concurrency, profiling, and debugging.
+We address these problems by combining the C-- language with a C-- run-time interface.
+The combination is designed to allow the compiler writer a choice of source-language semantics and implementation techniques, while
+    still providing good performance.

 * .. _PIEPER93: